 Cost Sharing Reductions

-In short, people that are within 100% to 250% of the FPL not only get APTC to lower premiums but they also get cost sharing reductions, which lowers out-of-pocket exposure.
+In short, people who are within 100% to 250% of the FPL not only get APTC to lower premiums but also get cost-sharing reductions, which lowers out-of-pocket exposure.

 Get a Silver Plan

-In order to see the reduction applied to your deductible, coinsurance, and out-of-pocket exposure, you have to choose a silver plan.
-That’s the way Centers for Medicare and Medicaid Services (CMS) arranged it.
-Only the silver plan can take a $6,850 maximum-out-of-pocket exposure and lower it.
-If you take a bronze plan, you may be paying $0 premium.
-However, you don’t get a cost sharing reduction.
+To see the reduction applied to your deductible, coinsurance, and out-of-pocket exposure, you have to choose a silver plan.
+That’s the way the Centers for Medicare and Medicaid Services (CMS) arranged it.
+Only the silver plan can take a $6,850 maximum out-of-pocket exposure and lower it.
+If you take a bronze plan, you may be paying a $0 premium.
+However, you don’t get a cost-sharing reduction.
 If you get a gold plan, you may get better benefits, but no cost sharing.
-The silver plan with cost sharing can actually be upwards of a 94 percentile actuarially.
+The silver plan with cost-sharing can actually be upwards of a 94 percentile actuarially.
 So in actuality, the silver is better than the platinum plan.